Little Pattie: Teenage singing star

 Little Pattie's debut single was the double A-sided "He's My Blonde Headed, Stompie Wompie, Real Gone Surfer Boy" / "Stompin' at Maroubra", both co-written by Jay Justin and record producer Joe Halford, which used the surf music style and a dance style craze that was known as 'The Stomp'.
-It was released by EMI on HMV in November 1963 when she was aged 14, and reached No. 2 on the Sydney music charts (#1 was the Beatles' "I Want to Hold Your Hand"), No. 6 in Brisbane, and peaked at No. 19 on the national Kent Music Report.
-Little Pattie left school in early 1964, and released her debut album, The Many Moods of Little Pattie on EMI / HMV.
+It was released by EMI on His Master's Voice in November 1963 when she was aged 14, and reached No. 2 on the Sydney music charts (#1 was the Beatles' "I Want to Hold Your Hand"), No. 6 in Brisbane, and peaked at No. 19 on the national Kent Music Report.
+Little Pattie left school in early 1964, and released her debut album, The Many Moods of Little Pattie on EMI/His Master's Voice.
 She had further hits on the Sydney charts with "We're Gonna Have a Party Tonight" (#18 in March), "Pushin' a Good Thing Too Far" (#28 in March 1965) and "Dance Puppet Dance" (#9 in October).

 Her popularity saw her voted as Australian Female Singer of the Year in 1965.
 She appeared frequently on television variety programs, including Bandstand, Saturday Date, An Evening With and Sing, Sing, Sing.

 Little Pattie regularly toured supporting Col Joye & the Joy Boys, with Judy Stone, Cathy Wayne and international star Sandie Shaw.
 The Joy Boys included Joye's brothers Kevin Jacobsen on piano and Keith Jacobsen on bass guitar.

 On 16 August 1966, 17 years old and 147 cm tall, Little Pattie became the youngest and shortest person to entertain troops during the Vietnam War.
 Along with Col Joye & the Joy Boys she performed three concerts each day in Nui Dat.
 She was singing onstage backed by the Joy Boys when the Battle of Long Tan started on 18 August less than 4 km away.
 Although organisers had promised her safety, she was evacuated from the area before the completion of her scheduled performances.

 In the days after the battle, Joye and Little Pattie visited injured soldiers in hospital to comfort and sing to them.
 In 1994 she received the Vietnam Logistic and Support Medal in recognition of her services in support of the Australian Armed Forces in operations in Vietnam.
 From 1966, Little Pattie was performing solo in cabarets and clubs, she continued releasing singles and albums with EMI until 1970, and then signed with Joye's ATA recording label and management group.
 She subsequently appeared on several TV shows in America, including The Ed Sullivan Show.